 - As the name implies, the cap surface of L. corrugis is heavily corrugated, with the appearance of wrinkly leather with indentations.
 L. volemus’s cap surface is much smoother.

-- Some sources say L. corrugis has a redder-colored cap and slightly darker gills than L. volemus.
+- Some sources say L. corrugis has a more red-colored cap and slightly darker gills than L. volemus.
 However, we see fairly wide variability in the intensity of coloring on the gills and caps of both.
 Perhaps this trait varies by subspecies.

 Lactifluus spp. role in forest ecosystems